-Mike is “highly recommended” by independent legal directory The Legal 500 UK 2014, who added in 2017 that he “gives excellent and fair advice“.
+Mike is “highly recommended” by independent legal directory The Legal 500 UK 2019, who commented in 2017 that he “gives excellent and fair advice“.
 His team is also recommended by The Legal 500 UK in 2016 as it “achieves good results for its clients time and time again.”

 Mike’s experience includes:

 - challenges to the validity of Wills, including issues of:

 - Court of Protection disputes

 - claims under the Inheritance (Provision for Family and Dependants) Act 1975

 - problems relating to the administration of estates.

 - Full Member of the Association of Contentious Trust and Probate Specialists

 - Full Member of the Society of Trust and Estate Practitioners